7 red fighter planes in parallel with an 8th plane cutting across to represent ISG's disruption and innovation

 World-first sustainable office retrofit for the University of Cambridge Institute for Sustainability Leadership

-The University of Cambridge Institute for Sustainability Leadership (CISL), The Entopia Centre, Cambridge
+The University of Cambridge Institute for Sustainability Leadership (CISL), The Entopia Building, Cambridge

 Technology brands are also increasingly seeking out built partners – not transactional relationships as they recognise that construction activity on their estates is as much linked to their ESG credentials, as it is to creating space to drive creativity and attract and retain the best global talent.
 A pandemic and the inexorable march to a 2050 global net zero target have transformed perceptions of physical workspace – technology companies are now at the forefront of creating physical assets not reputational liabilities.